 If weather is forecast to be very hot, you might want to think about going another day.
 Hard to say no when you’re on holiday and time is limited but there is barely any shade within Pompeii so a hot day could be miserable.
 Be sure and bring a refillable water bottle with you as there are some fountains where you can refill.
 The temperature was in the mid-80s F when we visited and it definitely quickened our exhaustion.

-Being on our own, we could wander to other sites when we wanted, take a break when we wanted and ditch the super crowded areas.
+Being on our own, we could wander to other sights when we wanted, take a break when we wanted and ditch the super crowded areas.

 Free and Very Affordable Apps to Enhance Your Experience